Ke'Bryan Hayes Player Props: Pirates vs. Reds

-After going 0-for-4 in his last game, Ke'Bryan Hayes and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Nick Lodolo) at 4:10 PM ET on Saturday.
+Ke'Bryan Hayes -- 1-for-4 with a double in his last game -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Graham Ashcraft on the hill, on April 2 at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Reds.
+In his last game, he went 1-for-4 with a double against the Reds.

 Ke'Bryan Hayes Game Info & Props vs. the Reds